AlkhathamiAli/Advanced_Coding_Project/README.md

-## 7- Display Theaters That Hosts Movies with rating 3 or more
+## 7- Display Theaters Hosting Movies with Rating 3 or More

 ```sql
 SELECT * FROM cleaned_file